Conquer your student debt. Refinance now.

 We spoke with three doctors who have recently gone through it and come out the other side:

 - Chitra Akileswaran, Harvard Medical School class of 2011.
-Completed her residency in Obstetrics & Gynecology at the University of California, San Francisco in 2015.
+She completed her residency in Obstetrics & Gynecology at the University of California, San Francisco in 2015.
 Dr. Akileswaran is currently a practicing obstetrician-gynecologist, a lecturer at Harvard Medical School, and co-founder of LUCY, an app for new parents to access support services as they return to work.
 She also has an MBA from Harvard Business School.

 How Long is Medical Residency?

 A medical residency is required training to become a doctor.
 The length of time your training takes can depend on the practice you hope to specialize in.
 For most, medical residency lasts at least three years, but some surgical specialties can require up to five years.

 Since the path to becoming a doctor is long and can be taxing, read advice from these current doctors (and former residents) for keeping your sanity, your bank account, and your relationships intact as you complete your internship.